weapons-and-armor

 Sewing and Garment Construction

-Textiles in Viking Economy and Trade
+Textiles in the Viking Economy: The Fabric of Trade

 Imported Luxuries

-The Social Role of Textile Production
+The Social Role of Textile Production: Women as Economic Managers

 We know from runestones and archaeological evidence that some women specialized in textile production beyond the household level.
-At the trading town of Birka, many graves contain weaving swords, shears, and wool combs, suggesting that these women produced cloth for sale.
-In contrast, in rural farmsteads, textile production was seasonal, intensified during the long winter months when agricultural work was minimal.
+At the trading town of Birka, graves containing weaving swords, shears, and wool combs suggest that these women produced cloth for sale.
+In contrast, in rural farmsteads, textile production was seasonal, intensified during the long winter months.
 The social structure of the Viking Age depended on this labor; without it, there would have been no sails, no warm clothing, and no trade goods to exchange for foreign luxuries.
+The transformation of wool into wealth was a woman's alchemy—an act of daily life that sustained families, built fortunes, and connected Scandinavia to the wider world.